anshuldante/ai-ds-ml-practical/machine-learning-ai-advanced-decision-trees/readme.md

   * CART was slow, because it used to try out all possible splits.
   * CHAID was biased towards branches with a large number of child nodes.
   * QUEST uses statistical tests instead of a brute force search for all possible cut points and that makes it quicker.
-  * It also uses different tests appropriate for different variable types and ranks the p=values
+  * It also uses different tests, appropriate for different variable types and ranks the p-values.
     * Chi-squared for categorical variables.
     * F-tests for scale variables.
-  * Also uses surrogates for missing data like CART.
+  * Uses surrogates for missing data like CART.

 * ### Handling of nominal variables